 Human Resource Management (MSc)Back

-The aim of the MSc in HRM is to develop and equip established HR professionals with the knowledge and skill sets to enable them to operate at a strategic level in the HRM and HRD professions.
-Upon completion, graduates of this programme can apply for Professional Membership of the internationally recognised Chartered Institute of Personnel Development (CIPD).
-On commencement of the programme, students will automatically receive student membership of the internationally recognised Chartered Institute of Personnel Development (CIPD).
-Upon completion, graduates can apply for professional membership of CIPD.
+The aim of the MSc in HRM is to develop and equip established HR professionals with the knowledge and skill set to enable them to operate at a strategic level in the HRM and HRD profession.

 Why Choose This Course

-- Contribute strategically to the management and delivery of the HR function in their organisation through appraising and applying appropriate theoretical perspectives.
+- Contribute strategically to the management and deliver of the HR function in their organisation through appraising and applying appropriate theoretical perspectives.

 - Provide an in-depth analysis of the impact of context on the formulation and delivery of HR strategy.